 AerSafe™, a fuel tank ignition mitigation means developed by AerSale®, is one of the few Federal Aviation Administration (FAA) approved options currently available that complies with the Fuel Tank Flammability Reduction (FTFR) rule.
 The FTFR rule requires fuel tank ignition sources and flammability exposure to be reduced in fuel tanks that are most at risk.

-Boeing 767 and 737 operators have two options: a flammability reduction means such as nitrogen inerting or an ignition mitigation means such as AerSafe.
+Airbus 321 and Boeing 767 and 737 operators have two options: a flammability reduction means such as nitrogen inerting or an ignition mitigation means such as AerSafe.
 All affected passenger aircraft flying within or into the United States and operating under FAR Part 121 must be manufactured or retrofitted to meet the FTFR rule to avoid being grounded.

 The AerSafe system limits the amount of available oxygen that can ignite fuel vapors and prevents sparks from initiating an explosion.
-It has been tested and developed to exact tolerances to fill the cavity of the Boeing 767, 737 NG and 737 Classic series center fuel tank.
+It has been tested and developed to exact tolerances to fill the cavity of the Airbus 321 and Boeing 767, 737 NG, and 737 Classic series center fuel tank.
 AerSafe comes as a complete prefabricated kit, and after initial installation, the system is virtually maintenance free.
 AerSafe provides an economical solution with no mechanical parts that can fail, time-change components to replace, or flight test requirements after installation.
 AerSafe also complies with the Notice of Proposed Rulemaking (NPRM) No. FAA-2016-6139.

 COMPARE TO NITROGEN GENERATING SYSTEMS (NGS)